 Blessing For Lighting Shabbat Candles

 The Torah specifies two obligations concerning Shabbat – we are commanded to “keep it” and to “remember it” (shamor and zakhor).
 Therefore, it is customary to light two candles on Friday night.
-The first candle is to demonstrate that we remember the Shabbat, the other candle is for the action of “keeping” Shabbat.
+The first candle is to demonstrate that we remember Shabbat, the other candle is for the action of “keeping” Shabbat.

 Baruch atah, Adonai, Eloheinu, melech haolam, asher kid’shanu b’mitzvotav, v’tzivanu l’hadlik ner shel Shabbat.